 - Digital Literacy: Good Practices, Sample Content Standards and Curriculum

 - Cyber-bullying: Good Practices, Sample Policies and Tools to Prevent and Address

 - On-Line Games and Apps: Challenges and Opportunities.
 Try an On-line Game to teach peace-related topics and Explore Apps for Teaching Knowledge and Skills in the Classroom

 - Participatory Video: From the Classroom to the Community, Civic Engagement through Technology for Positive Change

-Each week, students will have an opportunity to engage with experts from around the world, while sharing their experiences and connecting with other like-minded educators via zoom and discussion boards via on-line platform called CANVAS.
-Assignments will include weekly readings, discussion postings, at least one guest via a live Zoom session.
+Each week, students will have an opportunity to engage with experts from around the world, while sharing their experiences and connecting with other like-minded educators via zoom and discussion boards via an online platform called CANVAS.
+Assignments will include weekly readings, discussion postings, and at least one guest via a live Zoom session.
 Not able to join the live session?
-Students can view the recorded sessions that week via the on-line platform (CANVAS).
+Students can view the recorded sessions that week via the online platform (CANVAS).
 Facilitators will provide an overview of the course content each week in recorded Zoom sessions and be available each week to answer questions both live and via email or during an arranged Skype or Zoom session.

 All students are required to complete weekly assignments to remain in the course.
 Students will be required to complete the final project in order to receive the certificate of completion from the Global Partnership for the Prevention of Armed Conflict.
 The course is Pass/Fail.

 Who should apply?
-Priority will be given to those who work for Ministry/Department’s of Education, International Governmental Organization Staff in the field of education and civil society staff working in education at scale (country-wide or regionally).
+Priority will be given to those who work for Ministry/Departments of Education, International Governmental Organization Staff in the field of education and civil society staff working in education at scale (country-wide or regionally).